cdown/clipmenu/README.md

     clipmenu -i -fn Terminus:size=8 -nb '#002b36' -nf '#839496' -sb '#073642' -sf '#93a1a1'

-For a full list of environment variables that clipmenud can take, please see `clipmenud --help`.
+For a full list of environment variables that clipmenud can take, please see `man clipmenud`.

+There is also `clipdel` to delete clips, and `clipctl` to enable or disable clipboard monitoring.

 # Features

-The behavior of `clipmenud` can be customized through environment variables.
+The behavior of `clipmenud` can be customized through a config file.
+As some examples of things you can change:
-Despite being only <300 lines, clipmenu has many useful features, including:

 * Customising the maximum number of clips stored (default 1000)
 * Disabling clip collection temporarily with `clipctl disable`, reenabling with